FACTBOX-Details of U.S. Senate China currency bill

-Oct 11 The U.S. Senate is poised for a final vote on legislation to ratchet up pressure on China to revalue its currency.
-[ID:N1E79A17F]
+Oct 4 The U.S. Senate is considering legislation to ratchet up pressure on China to revalue its currency.
+[ID:nN1E7930MH]

 Many U.S. lawmakers contend an undervalued yuan gives Chinese producers an unfair advantage in global markets and costs American jobs.

-Here are some key facts about the bill, which after approval by the Senate, must be passed by the House of Representatives and signed by President Barack Obama to become law.
+Here are some key facts about the bill, which would have to be approved by the Senate and the House of Representatives and signed by President Barack Obama to become law.

 COUNTERVAILING DUTY PROVISION